openvswitch/ovs/Documentation/intro/install/general.rst

   come from the "hacking" flake8 plugin.
 If it's not installed, the warnings just won't occur until it's run on a system with "hacking" installed.

+- the python packages listed in "python/test_requirements.txt" (compatible with pip).
+If they are installed, the pytest-based Python unit tests will be run.

 You may find the ovs-dev script found in ``utilities/ovs-dev.py`` useful.

 .. _general-install-reqs: